theme-ontology/theming/.github/ISSUE_TEMPLATE/revise-an-existing-theme.md

 ---
 name: Revise an existing theme
-about: Propose an idea for how to better name or define an existing theme
+about: Suggest an idea for how to better name or define an existing theme
 title: ''
 labels: ''
 assignees: ''